 What are the benefits of a thin client?

-Thin clients are a far more cost-effective solution.
+Way more cost-effective solution.

-Thin client machines require far less support than a traditional PC-based setup.
+These machines require far less support than a traditional PC-based setup.
 The hardware also tends to be significantly cheaper, reducing the upfront costs of thin client implementation as well as ongoing operational costs.
 Devices do not need to be replaced as often as traditional PCs, leading to better cost-effectiveness and lower total cost of ownership over time.
 Plus, lower power consumption means less utility costs.

 A more environmentally friendly approach.